AngeloC99/Broadcast-Communication/README.md

 ## About The Project
 <img alt="logo" src="./Documentation/assets/screen_logo.png">
-This is a short framework created to simulate some of the most common broadcast protocols in distributed systems, allowing to tune the parameters of interests before starting the run.
+This is a small framework created to simulate some of the most common broadcast protocols in distributed systems, allowing to tune the parameters of interests before starting the run.

 ## Requirements